 The red dog bites again

-In the 1950s – during the era of the Cold War, the division of Germany, and the Economic Miracle – a fresh squad of journalists revived the critical tradition under the famous title.
+In the 1950s – during the era of the Cold War, the division of Germany, and the Economic Miracle – a new squad of journalists revived the critical tradition under the famous title.
 Their preferred target: the protagonists of the East-West conflict and Konrad Adenauer’s policies on European and inner-German issues.
 But the ‘Deutscher Michel’ himself was also subjected to abusive criticism.

-Looking into the satirical distorting mirror of those years, the old socio-critical themes and political tensions appear frighteningly topical against the background of current developments.
+Looking into the satirical distorting mirror of those years, the supposedly old socio-critical themes and political tensions appear frighteningly topical against the background of current developments.

 Curated by Dr. Uwe Westfehling und Katharina Koselleck.